Wilm0rien/omip/README.md

 ![image](https://user-images.githubusercontent.com/20628481/190868666-acf135d4-d7cd-4547-b7c1-9469af6bbc5e.png)

 * Opening the contracts tab <14> will be similar to the industry tab
-* if a contract contains multiple items, only the most valuable item will be displayed in the items field which additionally will be highlighted in blue
+* The items field contains "multi" highlighted in blue if a contract contains multiple items
   * in this case clicking on the blue items field a table with all contract items will be shown in a separate pop up window

 ### Journal